 The rs.stepDown() method has the following parameter:

-Parameter Description seconds Optional.
+Parameter Type Description seconds number Optional.
 The number of seconds to step down the primary, during which time the stepdown member is ineligible from becoming primary.
 If this parameter is unspecified, the method uses the default value of 60 seconds.

 rs.stepDown() provides a wrapper around the command replSetStepDown.